MicrosoftDocs/well-architected/well-architected/security/security-principles.md

 Recommendations:

-- Monitor and protect the network integrity of internal and external endpoints through security appliances, such as:
+- Monitor and protect the network integrity of internal and external endpoints through security appliances or Azure services, such as:
   - Firewalls
   - Web application firewalls
 - Use industry standard approaches to protect against common attack vectors, such as distributed denial of service (DDoS) attacks like SlowLoris.